The smile of iceboxes annihilates me.

 What am I to make of these contradictions?

 Issuing from the steele needle that flies so blindingly?

 It will make little dresses and coats,

 How her body opens and shuts --

 O heart, such disorganization!

 Email Poem |

-Analysis and Comments on An Appearance
+Comments, Analysis, and Meaning on An Appearance

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem An Appearance here.